b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 &nbsp;

 ## Discrepancies
 Other discrepancies I would call auxiliary to the core of this story.
 Nelson said November 12, the report said November 11; I think that's close enough.

 Some of Nelson's accounts have variation on how many passengers were in the plane, and the report said 3.
 The number of passengers isn't really the point, so I don't think that is really worth emphasizing.

 In most accounts, the pilot "turns on the other engine."
 I don't know enough about propeller airplanes to know why was the functional engine turned off.
 Maybe it was deactivated during their spiraling descent?

 Nelson describes this event happening at approximately half way between SLC and St. George.
-Delta, UT is kinda-sorta in between them&mdash; by my estimation using online mapping tools, Delta is 134 miles from SLC and 167 miles from SGU.
+Delta, UT is kinda-sorta in between them— by my estimation using online mapping tools, Delta is 134 miles from SLC and 167 miles from SGU.
 This straight-line path is more direct than [traveling by highway](https://www.google.com/maps/dir/Salt+Lake+City,+UT,+USA/Delta,+UT,+USA/St.+George,+UT,+USA).
 If traveling south, I could imagine an engine failure at the half-way point causing a pilot to estimate that Delta is the closest aerodrome, even if it means turning around.

 &nbsp;

 I feel satisfied that I've demonstrated that incidents mid-flight must be reported to the FAA.
 I feel satisfied that I've found a report that closely matches some of the key details of Nelson's story: the date & location, and some mechanical failure.
-We're left with the discrepancy between a fiery explosion leading to an emergency landing in a field, and a mechanical hiccup that led to a safe precautionary landing in Delta, UT.
-Given the plane's lack of damage, I feel that it's safe to assume that the plane landed on a proper airstrip.
+We're left with the discrepancy between a fiery explosion leading to an emergency landing in a field, and a mechanical hiccup that led to a safe precautionary landing somewhere (presumably safe) in Delta, UT.
+Given the plane's lack of reported damage, I feel that it's safe to assume that the plane landed on a proper airstrip.

 So... it appears to me that we have a *lot* of dramatic flair added to this story: